-Maj Fant was a supermodel who changed her career path and became a social-worker, author and journalist.
+Maj Fant was a fashion model who changed her career path and became a social worker, author and journalist.
 She mainly dealt with issues concerning women’s rights and sexuality and matters surrounding co-habitation, in part through her role as the association secretary and chair of the Riksförbund för sexuell upplysning (RFSU) (national association for sexual enlightenment).

 Maj Fant was born in Lund in 1930.
 She was the daughter of Ernst Lindberg, a banker, and his wife Gurli Andersson, a fur seamstress.
 Maj Fant graduated as a private student in 1950.
 She was very aware of the latest trends and this led her to enter the fashion industry.
 She quickly became known for her beauty and charisma, which led to her becoming a much sought-after fashion model and photographer’s model at an early age.
 In the 1960s she realised that the future lay in the advertising industry and she extended her professional work in that direction.